rticommunity/rtishapesdemo-android/ShapesDemo/README.md

   NOTE: RTI offers the Android target platform only for RTI Connext 5.1.0 and higher.

   You'll need to get this from your local RTI representative.
 Contact info@rti.com to find out who this is.

-4. Open ShapesDemo project in Eclipse

-    1. Start Eclipse
-    2. Use File -> Import -> Existing Projects into Workspace
-    3. Select the directory where you have installed the ShapesDemo project

-5. Add nddsjava.jar and supporting shared libraries to project

-    1. Open Properties for the ShapesDemo project
-    2. Select "Java Build Path", and in the "Libraries" tab, use "Add External JAR" to add "nddsjava.jar" from
-       $(NDDSHOME)/class/
-    3. Copy "libnddsjava.so", "libnddsc.so", and "libnddscore.so" from $(NDDSHOME)/lib/armv7aAndroid2.3gcc4.8jdk
-       into the project directory libs/armeabi-v7a

-6. Generate the type support code for Java
+4. Generate the type support code for Java

    (assuming that you have RTI Connext DDS properly installed and with the $(NDDSHOME) environment variable set to the installation directory of connext.5.x/ndds.5.x.x